Ranyaaboussaboun/Ranyaaboussaboun/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on GANS
-- 👯 I’m looking to collaborate on a DL/ML project
+- 👯 I’m looking to collaborate on a Data engineering project
 - 💬 Ask me about anything
-- 📫 How to reach me: linkedin : rania aboussaboun / facebook : ranya aboussaboun
+- 📫 How to reach me: linkedin : rania aboussaboun

-<h3 align="center">A passionate Data engineering student from Tunisia</h3>
+<h3 align="center">A passionate Data science engineer </h3>

 <p align="left">
 </p>